-Mark has more than 30 years' experience in the Australian travel industry, having joined Qantas in Sydney in 1982.
+Mark has 40 years' experience in the Australian travel industry, having joined Qantas in Sydney in 1982.
 He moved across to the retail travel sector in 1990, opening his first travel agency in Cairns.

-A member of Travellers Choice for over 10 years, he owns Ballina Cruise & Travel (NSW), is Chairman of the Audit & Risk Committee and is also a member of the Australian Institute of Company Directors.
+A member of Travellers Choice for 14 years, he has owned and operated Ballina Cruise & Travel (NSW) since 1993.
+Mark is Chairman of the Audit & Risk Committee and also a member of the Australian Institute of Company Directors.